Bucket List: Amazing Places to Visit in Lombok, Indonesia

 The trek up the hill’s summit will take up to 1 hour, and the views up the 1,700-meter tall ridge are stunning.

 Butik Pergasingan is located in Simbalun Village, and once you’ve reached the top, you’ll be rewarded with the stunning scenery of the surrounding fields and mountains below.

 Bukit Selong Rice Field Viewpoint

-Up top is the most stunning sight of the surrounding rice fields with the Pergasingan Hill as the backdrop.
+The most stunning sight of the surrounding rice fields is up top, with the Pergasingan Hill as the backdrop.
 I recommend visiting this attraction during sunrise and sunset.